Cryptattttone/Cryptattttone/README.md

 - 📫 How to reach me **cryptattttone@gmail.com**

-- ⚡ Fun fact **I´m and industrial engineer breaking through coding for the Blockchain, also a multidisciplinary artist..**
+- ⚡ Fun fact **I´m and industrial engineer, also a multidisciplinary artist.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">